Tutorials Design Patterns in C#

 Next: Command Pattern — Complete Guide

-Practice: Add one small feature using today's pattern — commit with feat(design-patterns): article-13.
+Practice: Apply today's pattern in one module — commit with feat(patterns): article-13.

 FAQ

-Chain of Responsibility Pattern helps ShopNest Enterprise Architecture implement Orders using C# 12 LINQ with EF Core where applicable.
+Chain of Responsibility helps ShopNest Enterprise Architecture implement Orders with maintainable, testable C# structure.

 Q3: Is this asked in Indian IT interviews?